rq-Chen/MINDy_rfMRI_stable/README.md

 - S18-19: `code/Report_Motifs.m`.

 - S20-22: Similar to S10, S13 and Figure 4, but using models fit with one-step instead of two-step difference.
-This is done by setting `'MINDyType, 'NoSmooth'` when running `GetHCPRestModel`.
+This is done by setting `'MINDyType', 'NoSmooth'` when running `GetHCPRestModel`.

 - Videos: `code/Supplementary/Video_trajectories.m`.